for Health Care Providers

 Hepatitis C: Military-Related Blood Exposures, Risk Factors, VA Care

-There has been considerable interest expressed by veterans and organizations representing them concerning the possible relationship between hepatitis C virus (HCV) infection and immunization with jet injectors (air gun injection) or other military-related blood exposures.
-Although there have been no case reports of hepatitis C being transmitted by a jet gun injection, it is biologically plausible.
+Veterans and organizations representing them have expressed considerable interest in the possible relationship between hepatitis C virus (HCV) infection and immunization with jet injectors (air-gun injection) or other military-related blood exposures.
+Although there has never been a documented case of hepatitis C transmitted by a jet injector, it is biologically plausible.

-Any veteran enrolled in the VA health care system who has concerns about hepatitis C infection, because of jet gun injectors, other blood exposure during military service, any of several risk factors, or for any other reason, is welcome and encouraged to request testing for hepatitis C at his or her nearest VA hospital.
+Any veteran enrolled in the VA health care system who has concerns about hepatitis C infection, because of jet injectors or any other potential blood exposure during military service, is welcome and encouraged to request testing and evaluation for hepatitis C at his or her nearest VA hospital.

 Risk Factors for Hepatitis C